chuckhoupt/autoindex_strapdown/HEADER.md

 Autoindex-Strapdown
 ===================

+_by [Chuck Houpt] (<chuck@habilis.net>)_

-**Easily add Markdown READMEs/HEADERs to Apache's directory indexes, rendered by Strapdown.js**
+**Easily add Markdown README/HEADERs to Apache directory indexes, rendered by [Strapdown.js]**

-This page is itself just an Apache index augmented by Autoindex-Strapdown.
+This page is itself an example of Autoindex-Strapdown -- just an augmented Apache web directory listing.
+You are currently reading the [HEADER.md](HEADER.md) file, which is rendered above the directory index.

-Consult the Read-Me below for details.
+See the [Read-Me](#readme) below for one-step Quick-Start and more.

 <a href="https://github.com/chuckhoupt/autoindex_strapdown">
 <img style="position: fixed; top: 0; right: 0; border: 0; z-index: 1000; margin: 0;"